The Mummy 4 Is Finally Happening With Brendan Fraser. Everything We Know About The Adventure Franchise's Return

 This is where things get confusing.
 Not only is the Brendan Fraser Mummy franchise coming back, but there’s also a new reboot of the classic Universal movie monster series from back in Hollywood’s black-and-white era.
 In 2024, it was announced that Evil Dead Rise director Lee Cronin was working on a new take on The Mummy alongside Atomic Monster and Blumhouse.

-This Mummy movie, which stars Jack Reynor and Laia Costa, is set for an April 17, 2026, release.
-We’ve previously asked a number of questions about the project, but at the time of this writing, many of those have yet to be answered.
-We should know more about this more horror-centric movie in the coming weeks and months.
+Lee Cronin’s The Mummy stars Jack Reynor and Laia Costa and is set for an April 17, 2026, release.
+We’ve previously asked a number of questions about the project, and while many are left to be answered, we do know that the upcoming horror movie will center on the strange disappearance and even stranger return of a young woman eight years after going into the desert.

 How To Watch The Other Mummy Movies